metrico/qryn-docs/docs/cloud/installation.md

 }
 ```

-### ENV
+##### ENV
 ```
 DATABASE_DATA_0_TTL_DAYS = 10
 ```

 ?> The default days value is "7"

+## Space based rotation

-But if you're not sure if the data always rotates before the HD is full, then you can configure the emergency sweeper.
+If you're not sure if the data always rotates before the HD is full, then you can configure the emergency sweeper.
 It will delete the oldest day in the database if the overall size of all the tables is more than the configured value.
-The json configuration would look like this:

-### JSON
+##### JSON
 ```
 {
   "database_data": [{